Sokratis Papastathopoulos: Borussia Dortmund

 Papastathopoulos' strong first year with Dortmund was rewarded with his selection to the best XI of the 2013–14 Bundesliga campaign.
-The selection was organized in a worldwide fan vote by the governing body of the Bundesliga through its official website.
+The selection was organised in a worldwide fan vote by the governing body of the Bundesliga through its official website.
 The description of his play following his nomination was, "The definition of defense falls on him.
 The Greek stopper took advantage of the opportunities given to him by the absence of Neven Subotić and Mats Hummels.
 Stable, with leadership characteristics and tendency to win the ball without making easily a mistake."

 In November 2014, Papastathopoulos was out of action for two weeks diagnosed with a broken fibula.
 He suffered the injury to his right leg in Dortmund's 1–0 win over Borussia Mönchengladbach, a result that ended a five-match Bundesliga losing streak for the club.
 After an early recovery, he was deemed fit for BVB's Champions League match against Arsenal on 26 November.
 On 3 January 2015, football news website Goal.com assessed statistics to determine which players maintained the highest tackle success rate in the first half of the 2014–15 season across Europe's top five leagues; Papastathopoulos finished joint-third, alongside Hamburger SV's Matthias Ostrzolek, having won 92.59 per cent of all tackles.

 In the summer of 2015, Papastathopoulos was linked with moves to various English Premier League clubs as Dortmund prepared for a new start following long-time manager Jürgen Klopp's departure.
 Dortmund Sporting Director Michael Zorc, however, said Papastathopoulos would still have a part to play for BVB in new manager Thomas Tuchel's debut season with the club.
 On 26 October 2015, Papastathopoulos extended his contract with Borussia Dortmund until 2019.